hpc-carpentry/hpc-carpentry.github.io/pages/community.md

 * For more information contact [Toby Hodges](mailto:tbyhdgs@gmail.com).

 ### Trainers
 The Trainer community is a group of experienced Instructors who inspire and prepare the next wave of Instructors in our community.
 They work as a team to maintain and teach the [instructor training curriculum](http://carpentries.github.io/instructor-training/) to prepare prospective Carpentry Instructors to join the community.
 They showcase and embody the enthusiasm and conduct of our community as they prepare new instructors.
 Becoming a Trainer lets you scale your impact - sharing your own passion, experience, and enthusiasm with the next generation of Carpentry Instructors.
+Trainer Training does not occur regularly, but will be publicized through all communications channels (as well as posted on this page) when applications are open next.
+If you would like to be notified when this happens, contact [Karen Word](mailto:krword@carpentries.org).

 * [Training materials](https://carpentries.github.io/trainer-training/)
 * [Duties](http://docs.carpentries.org/topic_folders/instructor_training/duties_agreement.html#trainer-agreement)
 * [Current members](https://github.com/carpentries/trainers/blob/master/README.md#current-members)
-* [Apply to join](https://carpentries.org/blog/2018/07/apply-to-train/) - Our next Trainer cohort will start training in northern hemisphere Autumn (Fall) 2018.
 * [Upcoming meetings](http://pad.software-carpentry.org/trainers)
 * [Mailing list]({{site.mailing_lists}}/trainers)
 * [Slack](https://swcarpentry.slack.com/messages/G7A6ED1SA/details/)